larsoyd/ArchLinuxTutorials/README.md

 # Complete Arch Linux Tutorial w/ Automounting Partitions

 This is a OPINIONATED Arch installation guide for people that just want a working system to game on.
-Choose either KDE (Wayland) or SonicDE (X11)
+This tutorial is optimized for KDE & Wayland, but a SonicDE (X11) path is provided.

 - A bootable Arch Linux USB (written with `dd` or similar)
 - Internet connection
 - UEFI system

----

-### TUTORIAL PROPER
-- Pick either `arch_kde_tutorial.md` or `arch_gnome_tutorial.md`
-- Optionally you may also follow the post-install tutorial for either.